software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/given.md

 ## Performance caveats

-While it is possible to call `given()` multiple times in a test case, it is recommended to always do it once in a test case, and configure multiple input parameters by passing many arguments to the cheatcode.
+While it is possible to call `given` multiple times in a test case, try to always do it once.

-Due to Cairo language limitations and resulting therefrom implementation details, each call to the `given` cheatcode causes the fuzzer to restart immediately with fresh state and newly set strategies, with the maximum number of tested examples reduced by the amount used in previous runs.
+Multiple input parameters should be configured by passing many arguments to the cheatcode.
-Think of this as Protostar _learning a new strategy_ (this terminology is used internally).
+Due to Cairo language limitations and resulting therefrom implementation details, each call to the `given` cheatcode causes the fuzzer to restart immediately with a fresh state.
-The consequence of this process is that each next _learning step_ effectively reduces a space of explored input parameters values, thus making the test less effective.
+In consequence, each call effectively reduces a space of explored input parameters values, thus making the test less effective.

 Avoid binding fuzzing strategies to input parameters values or any other external state, such as random data of system time.